pellcorp/Simple-AF-Wiki/docs/cartographer3d_firmware_flashing.md

 !!! danger

-    THIS IS A RISKY OPERATION YOU CAN BRICK YOUR CARTO
+    ***THIS IS A RISKY OPERATION YOU CAN BRICK YOUR PROBE***

-    Do not follow these instructions unless you have a USB V3 Carto!!!!!!
+    ***DO NOT*** follow these instructions unless you have a USB V3 Carto!!!!!!

-!!! warn
+!!! warning

-    You might corrupt the katapult boot loader trying to use a Linux VM to flash the carto, I strongly recommend a live USB over a VM.
+    Corrupting the Katapult boot loader is possible using a Linux VM to flash the probe ***It is strongly recommended*** to use a live USB over a VM.

+### Flashing the recommended firmware

+The Cartographer3d Survey-Touch has its own firmware developed by the Cartographer3d developers, and it is important to make sure the Cartographer3d is on the latest supported firmware to function properly with the Simple AF firmware installed on the printer.
+Below are the steps to help you flash your Cartographer to the recommended firmware version. ***Head all warnings because the Simple AF developers will not be responsible for damages to your hardware.***

 ## Verify your Cable